Ryan-Gee/COMP2109-Final/README.md

 # COMP2109 - Major Project
-E-commerce site built using Wordpress and WooCommerce Video overview can be found at: https://youtu.be/JhoKiWX6JYc
+## E-commerce site built using Wordpress and WooCommerce
+Video overview can be found on [Youtube](https://youtu.be/JhoKiWX6JYc)